Mnuchin Brushes Aside Questions About Whether Harriet Tubman Will Appear On $20 Bill

-WASHINGTON ― Treasury Secretary Steven Mnuchin on Thursday declined to support the idea of replacing former President Andrew Jackson on the $20 bill with anti-slavery icon Harriet Tubman.
+WASHINGTON ― Treasury Secretary Steven Mnuchin on Thursday declined to support the idea of replacing President Andrew Jackson on the $20 bill with anti-slavery icon Harriet Tubman.

 “Ultimately, we’ll be looking at this issue,” Mnuchin said during an interview on CNBC.
 “It’s not something that I’m focused on at the moment.”

-Mnuchin said “the number one issue” the Treasury Department is concerned with are efforts to prevent the counterfeiting of U.S. currency, adding that any potential changes to denominations are “primarily related” to security concerns.
+Mnuchin said “the number one issue” the Treasury Department is concerned with is preventing the counterfeiting of U.S. currency, adding that any potential changes to denominations are “primarily related” to security concerns.

 Asked about the cultural significance of persons who appear on U.S. notes, Mnuchin demurred once more.

-Note: This story has been updated with a response from a Treasury Department spokesperson.